 This tour has 4 required ride days and 7 choice days where participants can choose their destinations.
 The majority of the routes follow lightly traveled roads with rolling terrain.
 While there are no long sustained climbs on this tour, you will have frequent use of your lowest gears.
 On this bike tour you and your bike will be making 4 scenic ferry crossings, and more depending on the choices you make on your choice days.

 If you arrive by air, use the Victoria National airport (YYJ).
 For those who wish, there is a fast ferry from Seattle to Sidney.
-The Best Western hotel is 8 minutes from the airport, and the ferry is just a few blaocks away.
-This hotel will also be our final overnight’s location.
+The Best Western hotel is 8 minutes from the airport, and the ferry is just a few blocks away.
+This hotel will also be our final overnight location.
 You may ship your bikes ahead to the hotel, and you may also leave your empty bike boxes at the hotel during our bike tour.
 The cost of the ferries are not included.
 Estimated cost for four (4) ferries is $63 and less for seniors.
-There is not charge for feries within the San Juan islands for bikes and passengers.
+There is not charge for ferries within the San Juan islands for bikes and passengers.

 Weather at this time of year is usually great, with highs between the upper 70’s to mid 80’s, and lows in the mid 50’s to low 60’s.
 Statistically there is very little rain at this time of year, but with climate change you never know.
 Plan on rain just to be safe!